What Can I Do for Peace?

 When: The contest is open for submissions until April 25, 2025.
 Finalist students will be announced on May 5, 2025.

-Reminder that the speech recording must be 3 minutes long, including the student’s image and audio of good quality.
+- A reminder that the speech recording must be approximately 3 minutes long (350-450 words), including the student’s image and audio of good quality.

-Students MUST be willing to have their video submissions shared via Battleship social media platforms.
+REQUIRED: Students MUST be willing to sign media release forms and have their video submissions shared via the Battleship Missouri Memorial social media platforms.